 Ear rubs and chin strokes are part of the package at Braeburn Siberians.

-The Windsor dog sledding company, owned and operated by Kathy Bennett and Alex MacLennan, is dedicated to sharing what Siberian huskies have to offer: unconditional love, respect, and remarkable energy.
+If you’re looking for dog sledding in Vermont options, then look no further than Braeburn Siberians of Windsor.
+The company, owned and operated by Kathy Bennett and Alex MacLennan, is dedicated to sharing what Siberian huskies have to offer: unconditional love, respect, and remarkable energy.
 It’s clear that after an outing on the trails, Kathy and Alex want their dogs to get full credit for the ride.

 “Don’t thank me, thank the dogs,” Kathy cheerfully tells us after a dog sledding excursion in Windsor.
 We follow her lead, petting and thanking the Siberian huskies for a wonderful trek through the cold Vermont snow.

 With names like Aster, Juno, Aspen, and Phoebe, the huskies are helping to keep Kathy and Alex’s sledding business running like clockwork during the winter months.
 Most of all, the dogs get to spend the coldest months of the year doing what they truly enjoy.